gnarkill78/CSA_S3_2023/README.md

 <hr>

 ### Water Works
 Description - We know that Legit Wun will be staying with his brother in July.
+[Instagram site](https://www.instagram.com/legit.wun/)

 Can you locate the city they will be in?

 Flag format: FLAG{City}

 Solution:
-I used google to search for the road intersection of 49th St and Jerelyn PL (from the images found on reddit post)
+I used google to search for the road intersection of 49th St and Jerelyn PL (from the images found on Instagram post)

 It's in Milwaukee WI, USA